 As for training, Rule 591.1.1-.33 requires that the staff should attend an initial orientation and also need to meet annual training hours.
 They should also receive first-year training if they are direct care staff for the children or responsible for food preparation.

 A lack of proper staff training and adequate supervision at a daycare facility can result in potentially dangerous consequences, or daycare injuries, for any attending children.
 A lack of training can result in staff conducting activities that may otherwise not be allowed under normal regulations, and a lack of proper action or decision-making in certain situations.

 Additionally, a lack of adequate supervision may result in a daycare facility not having enough resources to properly take care of all the children.
 This can result in neglect, abuse, and an inability to tend to the proper needs and actions of the children being supervised.

 Please do not hesitate to contact us if your children experience any accidents in the daycare and you think the accidents happen because of a lack of training for the staff or insufficient supervision to your children.
 Kevin Patrick is a seasoned daycare case lawyer.
-As a father, Mr. Patrick understands your children’s interests along with your family’s concerns.
+As a father, Kevin Patrick understands your children’s interests along with your family’s concerns.
 He will fight for your case and get your children and your family a fair and just compensation.
-To discuss the specifics of an injury that resulted from inadequate training or a lack of supervision, contact or call our Atlanta negligent daycare supervision attorneys at (404) 566-5880.
+To discuss the specifics of an injury that resulted from inadequate training or a lack of supervision, contact or call our Atlanta negligent daycare supervision attorney Kevin Patrick at (404) 566-5880.